GoogleCloudPlatform/snapshot-debugger/snapshot_dbg_extension/README.md

   * Proposed improvement: Disable/hide/repurpose the watch expressions

 ## Known Issues

-* Attaching
-  * No testing/fallback logic is present for database urls.

 * Breakpoint management
   * SetBreakpoints response breakpoints need to be in the same order as they are in the request.
 This is currently not the case and results in the UI merging breakpoints incorrectly.